P-Balaramakrishna-Varma/glowing-octo-chainsaw/Approach.md

 - This means that classification head is not the bottleneck but the sentence embedding is.

 ## Iteration 3
+- To improve the sentance embedding instead of taking linear transformation after aggregation of word embeddings, we take a linear transformation of each word embedding and then aggregate them.
+- Note theorectically both the approaches are same, but the later approach is more numerically stable.
+- Accuracy achieved: 35.0%
+- Conclusion: There is no gain achieved by this approach.

+## Iteration 4
+- In all the approcahes above we have used truncated the transcription to 512 tokens if it is longer than that.
+- In this Iteration I use the full transcription using slidding window approach aggregating word embeddings of all words in the transcription.
+- I have not implemented a custom_collate function to perform batching.
+So I am using batch size of 1.
+- Accuracy achieved: 35.0%

 ## Improvement scope
 - Creating a bigger and more balanced dataset.